 Formatting and Layout Tips

-When it comes to formatting your CV, simplicity, and readability are key.
+When it comes to formatting your CV, simplicity and readability are key.
 Keep the font size constant throughout the page and choose a simple, expert typeface like Arial or Times New Roman.
-Use headings and subheadings to structure your CV and make it easy to navigate this is necessary for How to write a CV.
+Use headings and subheadings to structure your CV and make it easy to navigate.
+This is necessary for how to write a CV.

 Bullet points are effective for listing responsibilities, skills, and achievements.
 Use white space strategically to improve readability and create a visually appealing layout.
 Remember to save your CV as a PDF to ensure formatting consistency across different devices.